 Parks and gardens.

-John Charles Olmsted's 1903 Report to the Portland Park Board.
+Portland is proud of its parks and its legacy of preserving open spaces.
+Parks and greenspace planning date back to John Charles Olmsted's 1903 Report to the Portland Park Board.
 In 1995, voters in the Portland metropolitan region passed a regional bond measure to acquire valuable natural areas for fish, wildlife, and people.
 Ten years later, more than 8,100 acres (33 km2) of ecologically valuable natural areas had been purchased and permanently protected from development.

-contiguous U.S. with extinct volcanoes within its boundaries (besides Jackson, Missouri and Bend, Oregon).
+Portland is one of only three cities in the contiguous U.S. with extinct volcanoes within its boundaries (besides Jackson, Missouri and Bend, Oregon).
 Mount Tabor Park is known for its scenic views and historic reservoirs.

 Forest Park is among the largest wilderness parks within city limits in the United States, covering more than 5,000 acres (20 km²).
 Portland is also home to Mill Ends Park, the world's smallest park (a two-foot-diameter circle, the park's area is only about 0.3 square m).
 Washington Park is just west of downtown, and is home to the Oregon Zoo, the Portland Japanese Garden, and the International Rose Test Garden.
 Nearby is Council Crest Park, the highest point in Portland.